 Yes, those nasty little yellow or green sponges that most people use to do their washing up is made of plastic.

-I have opted for a dish brush, but if you’re on the hunt for an alternative see our guide to eco friendly washing-up sponges.
+I have opted for a dish brush and Swedish dishcloth which is a cellulose-based product, but if you’re on the hunt for an alternative see our guide to eco-friendly washing-up sponges.

 5. High Volume Fashion

 Fashion has always been a weakness but, having studied fashion and knowing what it takes to make good quality garments I’ve learned to have great respect for clothing and the people who produce them.
 I wouldn’t say that I ever bought something that I won’t wear.

 My motto now is to buy from sustainable brands or second hand as much as possible, to choose with intention and always mix and match items that you can wear over and over again!

 6. Pouf Bath Sponges

 These little plastic loofahs were my favourite and it is all that I used for many years.
 We’ve now switched to sisal soap bags which are made from eco-friendly materials, is reusable and solves the hair on the soap problem quite effectively as each person in our house has their own soap and bag.